Eastwind Airlines Flight 517

-On June 9, 1996, while operating a passenger flight from Trenton, New Jersey to Richmond, Virginia, the crew of Eastwind Airlines Flight 517 temporarily lost control of their Boeing 737-200 because of a rudder malfunction.
+On June 9, 1996, while operating a passenger flight from Trenton, New Jersey, to Richmond, Virginia, the crew of Eastwind Airlines Flight 517 temporarily lost control of their Boeing 737-200 because of a rudder malfunction.
 The crew were able to regain control and land the aircraft successfully.
-One flight attendant was injured.
+All 53 occupants on board the 737-200 survived with no injuries.

 Flight 517 was instrumental in resolving the cause of Boeing 737 rudder issues that had caused two previous fatal crashes because it was the first flight to experience such rudder issues and land safely, allowing investigators to interview the pilots about their experience and to study the aircraft.

+Aircraft

+The aircraft involved was a Boeing 737-2H5, MSN 20454, registered as N221US, that first flew on September 23, 1970.
+It was originally delivered to Mey-Air on October 27, 1971, registered as LN-MTD.
+After the airline's bankruptcy on February 22, 1974, Boeing acquired and sold the aircraft to Piedmont Airlines on May 15, 1974, re-registering the aircraft to N754N.
+After USAir acquired the airline in 1989, it re-registered the aircraft to N221US.
+It was then sold to Eastwind Airlines on July 12, 1995.
+The aircraft was powered by two Pratt & Whitney JT8D-9A engines.

 Background

 On March 3, 1991, United Airlines Flight 585, a Boeing 737-200, rolled to the right and went into a vertical dive while attempting to land in Colorado Springs, Colorado.
 The resulting crash killed all 25 people on board.
 The National Transportation Safety Board (NTSB) conducted a thorough investigation.
 Although a rudder problem was suspected, the aircraft's rudder components could not be tested or fully evaluated because they were severely damaged in the crash.
 As a result, the NTSB was unable to conclusively identify the cause of the crash.

 On September 8, 1994, USAir Flight 427, a Boeing 737-300, abruptly rolled to the left while on approach to Pittsburgh International Airport in an accident very similar to that of Flight 585.
 The resulting crash killed all 132 people on board.
 The NTSB's subsequent investigation persisted throughout the late 1990s.